Alliance Aviation Services (AQZ) H2 2025 earnings summary

 H2 2025 earnings summary

-Achieved fifth consecutive year of record flight hours, up 8.7% to 113,621 hours, driven by wet lease operations and fleet expansion.
+Achieved fifth consecutive year of record flight hours, reaching 113,621 hours, driven by wet lease operations and fleet expansion, despite disruptions from severe weather, industrial action, and aircraft damage.

-Revenue grew 19% year-over-year to $769.7m, led by wet lease and charter activity, despite contract revenue decline from reduced BHP Nickel West flying and weather disruptions.
+Revenue grew 19% year-over-year to $769.7m, led by wet lease and charter activity, while contract revenue declined due to reduced BHP Nickel West flying and weather disruptions.

-EBITDA rose 16% to $207.3m, while profit before tax fell 5% to $82.1m, reflecting higher operating expenses and finance costs from fleet expansion.
+EBITDA rose 16% to $207.3m, but profit before tax fell 5% to $82.1m, reflecting higher operating expenses and finance costs from fleet expansion.

 Leadership transition with Stewart Tully appointed Joint Managing Director and board succession plan in place.